microsoft/hlsl-specs/proposals/0025-shader-execution-reordering.md

 Due to the existence of non-coherent caches on most modern GPUs, an application must take special care when communicating information across reorder points through memory (UAVs).
+This proposal introduces a new coherence scope for communication between reorder points within the same dispatch index.
+The following additions are made:
+- A new `[reordercoherent]` storage class for UAVs.
+- A new `REORDER_SCOPE = 0x8` member in the `SEMANTIC_FLAG` enum for use in barriers.

-This proposal includes a new coherence scope for reorder points.
-The scope is limited to communication within the same dispatch index.
-Specifically, if UAV stores or atomics are performed on one side of a reorder point, and on the other side the data is read via non-atomic UAV reads, the following is required:
+Specifically, if UAV stores or atomics are performed on one side of a reorder point, and on the other side the data is read via non-atomic UAV reads, the following steps are required:
-- The UAV must be declared `[reordercoherent]`.
+1. The UAV must be declared `[reordercoherent]`.
-- The UAV writer must issue a `Barrier(UAV_MEMORY, REORDER_SCOPE)` between the write and the reorder point.
+2. The UAV writer must issue a `Barrier(UAV_MEMORY, REORDER_SCOPE)` between the write and the reorder point.

+Note that these steps are required to ensure coherence across any reorder point.
+For example, between a write performed before `ReorderThread` or `TraceRay` and a subsequent read in the same shader, or between shader stages (such as data written in the closesthit shader and read in the raygeneration shader).

-When communicating both between threads and across reorder points, global coherency can be utilized:
+When communicating both between threads with different dispatch index and across reorder points the reorder coherence scope is insufficient.
+Instead, global coherency can be utilized as follows:
-- The UAV must be declared `[globallycoherent]`.
+1. The UAV must be declared `[globallycoherent]`.
-- The UAV writer must issue a `DeviceMemoryBarrier` between the write and the reorder point.
+2. The UAV writer must issue a `DeviceMemoryBarrier` between the write and the reorder point.

 ## Separation of ReorderThread and HitObject::Invoke